Introduction to the Foreign Exchange Market

 Exotic Forex Pairs

-Exotic currencies are currencies consisting of the US Dollar or the European Euro against the currency of a developing country.
-For example the US Dollar against the Turkish Lira.
+Exotic currencies are pairs that include the US Dollar or the Euro against the currency of a developing country.
+For example, the US Dollar against the Turkish Lira.

 Key Forex Trading Strategies

-There are many different Forex Trading Strategies designed to fit various trading profiles:
+There are many different Forex trading strategies designed to suit various trading styles:

 (1) Forex Scalping Strategies

-Scalpers are executing tens of trades daily to benefit from tiny movements in the exchange rates.
-They buy and sell currency pairs in a matter of minutes or even seconds. » Forex Scalping Strategies
+Scalpers execute dozens of trades daily to profit from small fluctuations in exchange rates.
+They buy and sell currency pairs within minutes or even seconds.

 (2) Automated Forex Trading